Last updated: 2018-09-23

 - If you are building a B-Road connecting an A-Road to a nearby town within a “reasonable” distance, you do not need prior permission to build the road.

-- if you are building a B-Road not connected to an A-Road (ie: far away in the middle of nowhere), then you must email a proposal to staff similar to that of an A-Road proposal.
+- If you are building a B-Road not connected to an A-Road and not connecting neighboring towns (ie: far away in the middle of nowhere), then you must email a proposal to staff similar to that of an A-Road proposal.

 Rail Line Construction Rules